Khas195/Breznik/Process/process-journals/process-journal-TungCao.md

 For the second half, which started on the 28th of October, I worked on the Inventory System, Pickup items and I did fix the jittering of the camera movement.

 ##### Inventory System (Finished November 2nd)
-For the Inventory system, I design it with the MVC model in my mind at the time.
+For the Inventory system, I designed it with the MVC model in my mind at the time.
 I didn't draw the design for it, unfortunately, but the same design would later on be apply for the quest system in the game.

 It basically has a Inventory System class, Inventory UI Manager Class and Inventory class.
 Where the Inventory system class handles all the flow of data from Inventory itself to the UI manager and vice versa while the Inventory handles the process of the data and the Inventory UI manager handles all the showing of said data to the screen.